-BURRS OR NICKS ON BLADE: Burrs or nicks may develop on the inner (bed facing) side of the blade that can cause the blade to seem dull and cut less efficiently.
-The cutter includes a sharpening stone that can be used for restoring the edge as much as possible (Figure 9).
-There is no need to remove the blade from the blade carrier.
+BURRS OR NICKS ON BLADE: Burrs or nicks may develop on the inner (bed facing) side of the blade that can cause the blade to seem dull.
+The cutter includes a sharpening stone for restoring the edge as much as possible (Figure 9).
+There is no need to remove the blade.
 Simply raise the leverage handle to raise the blade enough distance for adequate clearance of the stone, then lay the wide side of the stone against the inner face of the blade.
 NOTE - the stone is two-sided: coarse and fine.
 Use the coarse side for large burrs or nicks, and the fine side for smaller ones.
 Move the stone back and forth from end to end of the blade.
-Use caution not to rub the anvil of the cutter with the stone, or undue wear may result.
-The stone should contact the blade only.
+The stone should contact the blade only, not the blade stop.

 CHANGING THE BLADE - WARNING: The blade is extremely sharp, and it can be slippery and difficult to hold.
 Use extreme caution!
 The use of gloves is recommended.
 To remove and replace the blade, first remove the leverage handle, fence, and cut guide.
-Turn the cutter upside down and place the bed flat on a large, stable surface such as a solid table that will not tip or move (Figure 10).
-Turning the cutter upside down ensures the blade will rest on the blade carrier during the process due to gravity, and prevents the blade from unexpectedly falling off.
+Turn the cutter upside down and place the bed flat on a large, stable surface such as a solid table (Figure 10).
+Turning the cutter upside down ensures the blade will rest on the blade carrier during the process due to gravity.
 Move the connector tube to the top of its travel.
-This increases the space between the blade and the anvil and provides more room to work.
+This increases the space between the blade and the blade stop and provides more room to work.